-The Moon Lord is a summonable, post-Lunatic Cultist boss that is generally considered as the ‘final boss’ of Terraria.
+The Moon Lord is a summonable, post-Lunatic Cultist boss that is generally considered the ‘final boss’ of Terraria.
 Players often lose a sense of progression after defeating him.
-The game does not offer much in terms of the storyline after that point but there are some sub-events and modes that you can find more appealing than a second playthrough.
+The game does not offer much in terms of the storyline after that point, but there are some sub-events and modes that you can find more appealing than a second playthrough.

-In terms of scalability, the loot from Moon Lord will set you up for many of the strongest weapons available in Terraria.
+Regarding scalability, the loot from Moon Lord will set you up for many of the strongest weapons available in Terraria.
 Stronger equipment is essential in Terraria since it grants you stronger stats and enables you to fight tougher bosses.

-Most of the bosses in Terraria are easily beatable using post-Moon Lord weapons so you can perform daring adventures like:
+Most of the bosses in Terraria are easily beatable using post-Moon Lord weapons so that you can perform daring adventures like:

 - Create a teleporting maze